 Although Turkish import scrap prices would then probably come under pressure, this would not push German scrap prices downward if domestic demand in the European country were to remain strong, she added.

-Turkey is the principal export destination for German ferrous scrap, according to the BSDV, with 12 million tonnes sold in 2017.
-Meanwhile, Germany exports around 1 million tonnes per year of finished steel to the US.
+Turkey is the principal export destination for German ferrous scrap, according to the German Federal Association of Secondary Raw Materials and Waste Disposal (BVSE), with 565,389 tonnes sold in 2017.
+Meanwhile, Germany exports around 1 million tonnes per year of finished steel to the US, according to BDSV.

 “With punitive US tariffs on steel, the sales market in Turkey could weaken [if] cheap imported steel floods the [global] market,” the BDSV said in a separate statement on Thursday March 8.